vvqnhu204/Van-Vu-Quynh-Nhu-/README.md

-# Van-Vu-Quynh-Nhu-
+# Van Vu Quynh Nhu
-Business Administration students majoring in Business Analytics at Eastern International University
+Majoring in Business Analytics at EIU |
+Interested in data-driven decision-making and business insights.